Mosshide/tamago-watch/README.md

 - Jquery

 ## Approach Taken:
-An article and a few buttons in HTML controlled by JavaScript DOM manipulation.
+A few articles and a few buttons in HTML controlled by JavaScript DOM manipulation.
+Most of the magic happens in Javascript, where I have classes for your pet, the watch itself and timing.

 ## Installation Instructions:
 Go to [HERE](https://pages.git.generalassemb.ly/wsushinsky/Tamago-Watch/) to play!